-C’mon, she has been through a lot, and now is the time to give her a bit of a treat…..if flowers is her thing that is!
+C’mon, she has been through a lot, and now is the time to give her a bit of a treat…..if flowers are her thing, that is!

-You can order flowers to turn up on the same day if you get on the website quick enough.
+You can order flowers to turn up on the same day if you get on the website quickly.

-A bouquet of flowers goes a long way in making them feel better, it is a small price to pay after they sacrificed their body to squeeze a baby out.
+A bouquet goes a long way in making them feel better, and it is a small price to pay after they sacrificed their body to squeeze a baby out.

-Plus – when they flowers arrive, it is the perfect time to pick a movie YOU want to see, because the chances of conflict are much lower.
-Take advantage guys.
+Plus – when the flowers arrive, it is the perfect time to pick a movie YOU want to see because the chances of conflict are much lower.
+Take advantage, guys.

 10. Keep An Eye On Each Other